What is NPH USA?

 What makes NPH USA different?

-NPH USA provides direct assistance to Nuestros Pequeños Hermanos which cares for over 3,400 orphaned, abandoned and disadvantaged children in nine countries and has outreach programs for the surrounding communities.
+NPH USA provides direct assistance to Nuestros Pequeños Hermanos which fully supports for over 6,200 orphaned, abandoned and disadvantaged children in nine countries and has outreach programs for the surrounding communities.
 Our donors receive prompt acknowledgement of their gifts and we ensure the aid we send to NPH is properly used through stringent accounting and financial reporting procedures.
 We encourage visits to the NPH homes so that you may meet the children in person and see the impact your assistance has on their lives.

 What does “pequeño” mean?